NicoloMoretti/barracks/docs/scripting-guide.md

 ```

-Basically, in an inner scope you can declare a variable with the same name as one in the outside scope, and it will temporarly 'shadow' the more global one, until it's destroyed.
+Basically, in an inner scope you can declare a variable with the same name as one in *an* outer scope, and it will temporarly 'shadow' the more global one, until the local one is destroyed (when it's scope ends).

+#### Initialization

 Inner variables can be declared and initialized in one line: